tgurriet/3laws/docs/sources/getting_started.rst

 2. Start the Control Panel
 **************************
 Before the Supervisor can be started, it must be configured.
 In order to configure it, a web-based :doc:`Control Panel <user_guide/control_panel>` is provided.
-The Control Panel creates if needed and modifies the file *~/.3laws/config/supervisor.yaml*.
+The Control Panel creates and modifies the file *~/.3laws/config/supervisor.yaml*.

 An existing (or backup) version of this file can be used if it is placed in the proper location; however, older versions might no be compatible with new software.
 If this file is copied from another device, please update the license.